OpenTOSCA/opentosca-vintner/docs/docs/motivation.md

 ## Deployment

-Deploy the development variant of the motivation scenario.
+Deploy the development variant of the motivating scenario.
 Therefore, import the template, create an instance, resolve the variability and finally deploy the application.
 An example for the deployment inputs is given in [`examples/opera-motivation/inputs.example.yaml`]({{ get_repo_url('examples/opera-motivation/inputs.example.yaml') }}){target=_blank}